-The SafeTrip study aims to investigate how older adults learn protective stepping skills to avoid falls when encountering obstacles, trips and slips.
-With NeuRA’s cutting-edge motion capture system and other wearable devices, the SafeTrip team will be able to observe and analyse movement and muscle activity during reactive or proactive step training.
+The SafeTrip study is investigating how older adults learn protective stepping skills to avoid falls when encountering trips and slips.
+With NeuRA’s cutting-edge motion capture system and other wearable devices, we will be able to observe and analyse movement and muscle activity during reactive or proactive step training.

-The SafeTrip team are looking for older adults aged 65 years and over who:
+The SafeTrip team are looking for volunteers aged 65 years and over who:

-- Have no existing conditions that may prevent them from exercising (e.g. severe pain, heel ulcers, exercise intolerance)
+- have no existing conditions that may prevent them from exercising (e.g. severe pain, heel ulcers, exercise intolerance, fatigue, etc.)

-- Have no history of fracture(s) or joint replacement(s) in the past 12 months
+- have no history of lower limb, pelvis or vertebral fracture(s) or joint replacement(s) in the past 6 months

-- Are able to walk 500m comfortably without mobility aids or rest
+- can walk 500m comfortably without mobility aids or rest

 - are active (i.e. exercising for at least 60mins/week) and living independently in the Sydney metropolitan community